-Finding a sperm donor from a trusted sperm bank can be a big trouble these days.
+Finding a Sperm Donor from a trusted Sperm Bank can be a big trouble these days.
 But at Apollo Fertility, Donor program is conducted as a part of the fertility treatment and can help many who are unable to become parents naturally.
 There are two donor programs, namely egg donation, and sperm donation.
+Egg donation is a process where a woman donates her eggs to another woman, who are unable to conceive.
+And, in sperm donation, the man donates his sperm for the same reason.

 People may choose to use donor sperm for a variety of reasons.
 If the male partner is sterile and therefore unable to provide a sperm sample for use in intrauterine insemination (IUI) or in vitro fertilization (IVF), single women and lesbian couples who want children may take advantage of donor sperm to help them have the children they want.
 It may also be used to avoid passing on a genetic disease or disorder that is carried by the male.